IMIO/imio.updates/README.rst

   * 8 : disable before make or function and enable after (default)
   * 9 : don't do anything

-* -u vals, --update vals: update given development products.
+* -u vals, --update vals : update given development products.

 * -e, --email : email address used to get an email when finished